Serving Colorado Law and Colorado

 The William A. Wise Law Library has the most comprehensive law library in the 12-state Rocky Mountain Region, one of the largest in the country, with access to 540,000 volumes in print or online.
 The law library holds a comprehensive collection of current and historical Colorado legal materials, including but not limited to a complete set of Colorado statutes dating back to the Territorial Code of 1868, the published records of the Colorado Supreme Court and Court of Appeals, Colorado regulatory materials, and various Colorado practice materials.

 Related content: Collection Development Policy , Location Guide and Floorplans

-The law library subscribes to a large number of research databases.
-These cover all aspects of legal research and together with the Norlin library’s databases cover the entire range of academic subjects.
-Law community members may access these databases remotely and public patrons may access them in the library through the public access computers.
+The William A. Wise Law Library subscribes to a large number of research databases.
+These databases cover all aspects of legal research, and are complemented by the main campus's collection of electronic resources, which cover the full range of other academic subjects.
+Law community members may access these databases remotely and public patrons may access them in the library through the public access computers within the law library.

 Rare Books Room